smatechnologies/ibm-i-agent-docs/docs/job-tracking/details.md

 #### IBM i LSAM Job Tracking Parameters

-According to the rules and constraints above, a IBM i Job Tracking Parameters master record must be configured for a Tracked Type of \"Q\" = queued.
-The Tracked Type of \"T\" = tracked cannot be controlled and duplicate Tracked jobs will always be allowed.
+According to the rules and constraints above, a IBM i Job Tracking Parameters master record must be configured for a Tracked Type of "Q" = queued.
+The Tracked Type of "T" = tracked cannot be controlled and duplicate Tracked jobs will always be allowed.

-If users wish to implement duplicate job restrictions on an existing OpCon job that was originally configured with the IBM i sub-type of
-\"Tracked Job,\" it\'s possible to change the job master to \"Queued Job.\" However, this would also require changing the corresponding IBM i LSAM Job Tracking Parameters record to a value of \"Q\" instead of
+If users wish to implement duplicate job restrictions on an existing OpCon job that was originally configured with the IBM i sub-type of "Tracked Job," it's possible to change the job master to "Queued Job."
+However, this would also require changing the corresponding IBM i LSAM Job Tracking Parameters record to a value of "Q" instead of "T".
-\"T\".
 At the same time, the OpCon job master record must be carefully examined when any job is changed from Tracked to Queued, since the Queued Job sub-type does allow OpCon to override the IBM i job parameters, whereas the previous Tracked Job type did not.